Skip to main content

 The first reason is security.
 One of the main advantages of blockchain technology is being trustless.
 And for a blockchain user, the only way to become 100% trustless is by being a peer on the network.
 While it is reasonable for personal wallets to trust in a public full node, use cases with hundreds or thousands of users need higher security requirements.

 The second and third reasons are performance and availability.
 Hathor has public full nodes that accept requests from anyone.
 However, public full nodes are made to serve personal wallets.
-Except for initial tests, they are not suitable for entities' use cases.
+Except for initial tests, they are not suitable for organizations' use cases.

 Public full nodes have rate limits for the number of requests they can receive from the same client.
 Thus, the service provided to an integrated system by a public full node may have throughput limitations or even become unavailable.